I am getting orders, but no emails are sending! ↑ Back to Top

 Suggested Dedicated SMTP Providers ↑ Back to Top

-There are three providers who have a free account available and will work for most websites.
-All three have their own plugin on WordPress.org and can be installed from your WordPress dashboard, and have support available to help you get started.
+There are dedicated SMTP providers that will work for most websites.
+All have their own plugin on WordPress.org and can be installed from your WordPress dashboard, and have support available to help you get started.

 If emails are being blocked by spam filters, why is it not in my spam folder? ↑ Back to Top